 is they usually do not install them correctly with the tar sealing strip upward at the bottom so that the first row of shingles will

 adhere to the starter strip.
-See photo below for a picture of a starter strip product specially designed for this purpose.
+See photo at the bottom of this page for a picture of a starter strip product specially designed for this

 Most metal roofing products consist of steel or aluminum, although some consist of copper and other metals.
 Steel is invariably